TheGoodlike13/sahyun_bot/README.md

 ###### joke = :5

-This is ignored because it does not follow the format of previous configurations.
+This is ignored because it does not follow the format.